dmastrop/CD_jenkins_ansible_nexus/README.md

 The running ECS cluster docker image should be replaced via a new timestamp.
 The old container that is running will be replaced
 Slack notification will be sent out once the docker image is deployed to the production ECS cluster.

+The staging code will need to be merged with the production code (production-jenkins main branch) Git checkout production-jenkins
+Git merge cicd-jenkins  (To merge the cicd-jenkins branch with the production-jenkins main branch) This will create a pull request on github repo.
+Do smoke testing and sanity testing
+Once approve the pull request the pipeline will be triggered

+Overall the Git push origin production-jenkins will trigger the production pipeline in Jenkins (pipeline #3) and this will deploy the docker image to the production ECS cluster